Before we get started, make sure you and your FarmBot meet the following prerequisites:

 Step 2: MOVE TO the X and Y location above where you would like to measure the soil moisture.
 You can type in Custom Coordinates or select a plant’s location and add OFFSET values to measure the soil next to the plant.
 The z-axis should be fully raised for this movement to ensure you do not hit any plants on the way to this location.

-Step 3: MOVE RELATIVE in the negative Z direction to have FarmBot move the sensor straight down into the soil.
+Step 3: MOVE in the negative Z direction to have FarmBot move the sensor straight down into the soil.
 The value you enter for the Z field should be the distance (in the negative direction) that FarmBot needs to descend to insert the soil moisture sensor approximately 40mm into the soil.

 Step 4: READ SENSOR to measure the Soil Moisture sensor using the Analog MODE.